The Cedalo Management Center facilitates managing the dynamic security feature added in version 2.0 of Eclipse Mosquitto.

 You can always later edit the group again by selecting the "edit" icon and saving your changes or delete the group by clicking the "trash" icon, if you don´t need it anymore.

-This section describes how to mange roles and ACLs.
+This section describes how to manage roles and ACLs.
 A role contains a number of ACLs, which either specifically allow or deny an action.
 Add as many ACLs as you need to a role.

 Create a role by clicking the "+" Button on the bottom right corner.
 Set a name and description to remind yourself, why you added this particular role.

 In the next step set the ACLs for the role.
 You can find the ACLs by selecting a role and switching from the "details" tab to the "ACLS" tab.

 - publishClientSend: Restrict the topics this client is allowed to use when publishing to the broker